sitevision/envision/packages/envision-docs/src/pages/components/select.md

    -  Removes the option identified by the given value.

 -  `refreshOptions(triggerDropdown)`

    -  Refreshes the list of available options shown in the autocomplete dropdown menu.

+-  `load(query)`

+   -  Invoked when new options should be loaded from the server.
+Called with the current query string.

 ### Items